 Representation: General Management

-Credit: Anne-Marie Gorman Doyle
+Photo: Anne-Marie Gorman Doyle

-Colombian conductor and composer Carlos Ágreda is the Music Director of the Empire State Youth Orchestra. Ágreda first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates, and has since collaborated with orchestras such as the Royal Liverpool Philharmonic, BBC Philharmonic, Manchester Camerata, Curtis Symphony, Liverpool Mozart and Opera Philadelphia.
+Colombian conductor and composer Carlos Ágreda is the Music Director of the Empire State Youth Orchestra. Ágreda first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates, and has since collaborated with orchestras such as the BBC Philharmonic, Manchester Camerata, Curtis Symphony Orchestra, Liverpool Mozart Orchestra and Opera Philadelphia.
 An advocate of new music, Ágreda has appeared at London’s Wigmore Hall for a programme of works by British composer Jonathan Harvey as well as at the New Music North West Festival and Cabrillo Contemporary Music Festival.
 Forthcoming highlights include his inaugural season with the Empire State Youth Orchestra, and concerts with the Orquesta Sinfónica Nacional de Colombia and Orquesta Filarmónica de Medellín.
 As a composer, Ágreda has won several prizes, with many of his works performed by the leading professional orchestras in Colombia.
 He was formerly a Conducting Fellow at the Curtis Institute of Music under the mentorship of Yannick Nézet-Séguin and also studied at the Royal Northern College of Music under Clark Rundell and Mark Heron.

 Described as “a major career in the making” by Seen and Heard International, Colombian conductor and composer Carlos Ágreda is noted for his dynamic presence on the podium and breadth of repertoire, with musical interests ranging from opera and choral to contemporary and Latin-American music.
 Currently Music Director and Conductor of the Empire State Youth Orchestra, Ágreda was formerly a Conducting Fellow at the Curtis Institute of Music under the mentorship of Yannick Nézet-Séguin.
 He was also previously the Music Director at Corporación Coral y Orquestal de Colombia.

 Ágreda first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates.
-Since then, he has worked with the Royal Liverpool Philharmonic, BBC Philharmonic, Manchester Camerata, Curtis Symphony and Liverpool Mozart orchestras amongst others and has conducted a number of fully-staged opera productions with Opera Philadelphia and Curtis Opera Theatre.
+Since then, he has worked with the BBC Philharmonic, Manchester Camerata, Curtis Symphony and Liverpool Mozart orchestras amongst others and has conducted a number of fully-staged opera productions with Opera Philadelphia and Curtis Opera Theatre.
 Highlights of the coming season include his inaugural concert as Music Director with the Empire State Youth Orchestra, a return to the Orquesta Sinfónica Nacional de Colombia as well as concerts with the Orquesta Filarmónica de Medellín.

 An advocate of new music, Ágreda has conducted more than thirty world premieres.
 Particular highlights have included a concert of new works by British composer Jonathan Harvey at London’s Wigmore Hall and an appearance at the New Music North West Festival in 2016.
 He was invited to lead the Conducting Workshop at the Huddersfield Contemporary Music Festival 2016 and in 2017, joined the Cabrillo Contemporary Music Festival as Conducting Fellow.
-As assistant conductor, Ágreda has worked alongside internationally renowned names such as Juanjo Mena, Yan Pascal Tortelier, David Robertson, Jon Storgårds and Sir Mark Elder with orchestras such as the Saint Louis and Pittsburgh symphony orchestras.
+As assistant conductor, Ágreda has worked alongside internationally renowned names such as Juanjo Mena, Yan Pascal Tortelier, David Robertson, Jon Storgårds and Sir Mark Elder with orchestras such as the Saint Louis and Pittsburgh symphony orchestras, and the Royal Liverpool Philharmonic Orchestra.
 He has also collaborated professionally with Sir Andrew Davis, Miguel Harth-Bedoya, and Osmo Vänskä and has been invited to participate in many high-profile masterclasses with Stéphane Denève, Leonard Slatkin, Vasily Petrenko, Cristian Măcelaru and Michael Tilson Thomas, to name a few.

 Ágreda is passionate about social transformation through art and community education, as well as the power of symphonic music to bring young people together.
 He has been involved in projects with Play on Philly (POP) and All City Orchestra in Philadelphia, Stockport Youth Orchestra in the UK and the Orquesta Unimúsica in Colombia.
 He was also the Music Director of a special community project at the Bogotá City Hall in collaboration with the Orquesta Filarmónica de Bogotá.